-Michael Barrymore has finally broken his silence over the much-publicised documentary exploring the death of Stuart Lubbock at his Essex mansion in 2001.
+Michael Barrymore has finally broken his silence over the much-publicised documentary exploring the death of Stuart Lubbock is his pool at his Essex mansion in 2001.

 Currently airing this evening, Barrymore: The Body In The Pool reveals that police believe the 31-year-old meat packer was raped and murdered.

 Michael has always strenuously denied any involvement in the young man’s death and today, in a video posted to Twitter, he alleges that he has been “bashed and bullied” over the tragic death some 19 years ago.

 The former ITV star presenter also slammed Channel 4 for not contacting him about the two-hour film.

 “Channel 4 are refusing to show it to me or tell me what it is about,” the ex-Strike It Lucky host said.

 “Anyone who wants to get to the truth of the matter should watch the ITV interview I did last year with Piers Morgan.
 He went into everything and left no stone unturned.

 “The truth is, I have always done everything asked of me and I’ve co-operated with everyone.

 “Essex Police’s own QC has said that ‘we know that Mr Barrymore has nothing to do with this and that there is no evidence linking him to the injuries on Mr Lubbock or the pool.

 “I have had nothing to do with this whatsoever and yet I keep getting bashed and bullied by the media.